onebPSDpro/connect_test/README.md

 # connect_test
-you can use the file in this package to test the connection between MySQL and pycharm
+you can use the file in this part to test the connection between MySQL and pycharm when you have completed the connection between pycharm and MySQL.